 We usually see glitter nails on the catwalk in gold or darker tones, but Adam Selman's A/W 18 look changed the game with this dark-pink alternative.
 This look would be right at home at a festival, as this shade of pink has some edge to it.
 On short nails, this mani will see you through the season.

 If nail art isn't your forte and you can't think of anything worse than faffing around with glitter pigments, then we've got you covered.
-To re-create this look, swipe a few shades of this polish (which has the best name ever) on top of a moody pink colour.
+To re-create this look, swipe a few shades of this polish (which has the best name ever) on top of a moody pink color.

 This bubblegum-pink manicure is elevated to a whole new level with matte polish and a razor-sharp stiletto finish.
 You can make the glitter fingers at Jeremy Scott's S/S 18 show more wearable by just adding a few specks of silver glitter around the edge of your nails.